Illustration of the ways we use public libraries and the headline: Drawn to the library, Right to Read Day, April 7, 2025

 Share:

 It’s an important week for libraries—and readers, too.
-In addition to showing love for our nation’s libraries during National Library Week, the American Library Association (ALA) has designated a new day of action.
-Monday April 24 is Right to Read Day, marking the one-year anniversary of the launch of the Unite Against Book Bans campaign.
+In addition to showing love for our nation’s libraries during National Library Week (April 6 - 12, 2025), the American Library Association (ALA) has designated a day of action.
+This year, Monday April 7 marks the third annual Right to Read Day, where library lovers and advocates everywhere raise their voice for the right to read.

 Annie_square.png